sam-caldwell/monorepo/docs/projects/lfs/README.md

 * We can compress the master image file to save space.
 * Ultimately the Master Image file can be written to disk, using `dd`.
+* Master Image file and all other image files should be created with random bytes to obscure disk geometry.

 ### Partition Image Files